worldline/ProSA/prosa_book/src/ch02-03-declaration.md

 # Adaptor declaration

 As you saw with [cargo-prosa](ch01-01-cargo-prosa.md), available adaptor can be listed using `cargo prosa list`.
-This allows you to easilly add your adaptor to the _ProSA.toml_ configuration file.
+This allows you to easily add your adaptor to the _ProSA.toml_ configuration file.

 To build this list, cargo-prosa leverages [cargo metadata](https://doc.rust-lang.org/cargo/reference/manifest.html#the-metadata-table).
 Thanks to this, it can retrieve metadata from your dependencies and show the list of adaptors you have defined.